 To most these “rocks” would have meant nothing.
 Steve immediately recognized they were American Indian in

 origin and fabricated by man (not just odd stones).
-Of particular interest were a broken stone ax/celt and a stone fire starter.
+A broken stone ax/celt and a stone fire starter were of particular interest.
 The polished bit of the ax/celt was sharp.
 It was a cutting tool used to split wood, chop tinder and possibly chip out the interior of canoes.
 The fire starter was a 6” X 6” flat stone with a hole drilled halfway through it.
 By taking a pointed stick, putting it in the hole, and rubbing it back and forth between your palms (or using a draw bow) tremendous friction can be created.
 Friction equals heat.
 Throw in some tinder (pine needles, wood shavings) and heat leads to a fire.

 The fire starter was an important survival tool.
 Cooking fires were essential to the preparation of food.
 Ohio winters can be brutal and the fire kept winter at bay.
 So, why were American Indian tools found in the graves of European bodies?
 Colonel Matt Nahorn founder and curator of the New Indian Ridge Museum in Amherst, Ohio offered some insight.
 “Northern Ohio was transient ground for the Indian population between 1750 and 1800.
 There were few if any, permanent Native American settlements.
-The islands in the western basin of Lake Erie were frequented by the indigenous peoples for much the same reason people are attracted to the islands today; fresh air, clean water, bountiful game.
+The indigenous peoples frequented the islands in the western basin of Lake Erie for much the same reason people are attracted to the islands today; fresh air, clean water, bountiful game.
 In addition, the islands were an easy departure point to Canada where the French had become traditional allies.

 6) Nothing about the bones was provable as the story has been lost in time: